uNikhil-codes/AppleUi_Envirnoment/README.md

 To undo everything:
 * Clear the contents of `settings.json`
 * Save the file
-VS Code will return to default behavior.
+VS Code will return to default behavior like the one in beginning .